 By Danielle Blades

 The year before my 40th birthday, I set the intention of “alignment” between my self awareness and my actions.
 I wanted to walk into my 40s with confidence and ease, not only as a project manager and agile lead, but as a mom, friend, partner, co-worker, and human.
+Though I dived into self-reflection activities including journaling, meditating, therapy, and lots of self-help books, that alignment and ease felt ever elusive.

-As I applied key learnings in my day-to-day work and life struggles, I began to step into alignment.
-I saw that the results I wanted weren’t about perfecting myself as an ideal project manager, mother, and human, but in seeing the moments of growth as they happened and enjoying the process.
+It wasn’t until I went deeper into the uncomfortable territory of self-reflection, that I saw that the results I wanted weren’t about perfecting myself as an ideal project manager, mother, and human, but in seeing the moments of growth as they happened and enjoying the process.
 This blog is an effort at noticing how it went down for me.
 I hope it helps anyone facing similar self-actualization roadblocks.

 Evolving my beliefs